Partner Zones

 - Conduktor CLI

-- in the zone details view, click the trash can in the top right corner.
+- or go to a specific Partner Zone's details view, click the trash can button in the top right corner.

-Deleting a Partner Zone will remove a partner's access.
+Deleting a Partner Zone cannot be undone and will remove a partner's access.

 A confirmation window will pop up.
 Enter DELETE

 to confirm the deletion.
-This can't be undone.
+This cannot be undone.

 Deleting a Partner Zone will remove a partner's access to it.
 This can't be undone.